maximeq/three-js-mesh-position-materials/CalculatingDepth.md

 void main() {
     float unnormalizedDepth = vglPosition.z / vglPosition.w;

-    // Fragment depth is automatically computed, but can be modified in WebGL with the appropriate extension. gl_FragDepthEXT = ((gl_DepthRange.diff * unnormalizedDepth) + gl_DepthRange.near + gl_DepthRange.far) / 2.0;
+    // Fragment depth is automatically computed, but can be modified in WebGL with the appropriate extension :
+    // Note that the default behavior is : gl_FragDepthEXT == gl_FragCoord.z
+    gl_FragDepthEXT = ((gl_DepthRange.diff * unnormalizedDepth) + gl_DepthRange.near + gl_DepthRange.far) / 2.0;
     // gl_DepthRange is used to map the unnormalizedDepth to the defined depth range.
-Default is near = 0 and far = 1, which gives : float depth = unnormalizedDepth / 2.0 + 0.5; // == gl_FragCoord.z
+Default is near = 0 and far = 1, which gives : float depth = unnormalizedDepth / 2.0 + 0.5;
 }
 ```